railsbridge-boston/spoon-builder/README.md

 # Getting started

 If you have an old USB drive, copy all the files on it (from all directories) to the `cache` directory.
-This will speed up the process so that you don't need to re-download any that haven't changed.
+This will speed up the process by preventing you from having to re-download any files that haven't changed.

 # Troubleshooting